* 1789 GWI 29 1793 Washington Portait Cent *

 Present Condition: An Excavated Specimen, Fair Planchet Condition, Fair Impressions Remain.

-Obverse Button Analysis: I would consider this “Street Made” button a time period authentic specimen.
-There Appears to be a lot of buttons made with this crude style of production (Manufacturing).
-The date of use and is the key to this buttons authenticity.
-This is the only Inaugural button that was not engraved in a steel die or mass produced for sale as others were.
-This was geared for a very small segment of the population that still had the sentiment of country patriotism.
+Obverse Button Analysis: There Appears to be a lot of buttons made with this crude way.
+This poor mans button is the only Inaugural button that was not engraved in a steel die or mass produced for sale.
+This was made for a very small segment of the population that still had the sentiment of country patriotism.

 Reverse Button Analysis: This is a wire shank that was inserted in the mold.
 The shank is missing.